-It helps to designate a box for your electronics and ensure they are well protected during a move.
+It helps to designate a box for your electronics and ensure they are well-protected during a move.
 Like photobooks, you should consider moving your electronics first, especially the bulky ones like a desktop computer.
 For items like laptops or tablets, carry them in a bag with you and keep them close by.

 While electronics were mentioned, they are plenty of other expensive items you don’t want to lose.
 The list is endless, but some common ones include jewelry, furniture, artwork, and musical instruments.

 There isn’t exactly a specific guideline you can follow with expensive items since it will vary person by person.
-Like the previous recommendations, if it’s something small and important, keep it close with you.
+Like the previous recommendations, if it’s something small and important, keep it close to you.
 Otherwise, you should move your expensive items first and ensure they are well-protected.

 These items are more sentimental in value, similar to a photobook.
-These are generally going to be items where the sentimental value will give it that irreplaceable feeling.
+These are generally going to be items where sentimental value will give it that irreplaceable feeling.
 This could be something like an old doll, baby clothes, an urn, or an award.

 Once again, what someone considers a family keepsake will vary person by person.
 If you feel it’s irreplaceable, treat it as such and ensure the items are kept close by you or shipped first.

 Losing items during a move can be stressful, but there are ways you can avoid it.
-By recognizing your most valued and important items, you can work to make sure they are first things delivered and kept safe.
+By recognizing your most valued and important items, you can work to make sure they are the first things delivered and kept safe.

 There will always be that chance you’ll lose something important, and it isn’t the end of the world if you lose it.
 Forgive yourself, and see how you can improve the next time you have to move.